 4. Accountability and transparency

-A Kinship Project operates best when there is are responsible, trustworthy adults (the pastors and caregivers), who are transparent and accountable to their supporters and leaders.
+A Kinship Project operates best when there are responsible, trustworthy adults (the pastors and caregivers), who are transparent and accountable to their supporters and leaders.

 5. Cooperation, not competition